courtneyfay/dev-js-candidate-project/README.md

 - That your visual interface connects to an API or backend of some sort
 - That a user can ask it "Tell me a joke" and it responds with - something...
 - That you deliver a codebase that you feel represents your potential and virtues that you would bring to Spruce Labs.
-- One laugh from one person at the demo, excuding you.
+- One laugh from one person at the demo, excluding you.

 ## Instructions
 1. Fork this repo